WebAssembly/js-primitive-builtins/proposals/js-primitive-builtins/Overview.md

 Currently, the set is intentionally fairly broad, so that we can discuss what is actually useful and what might be overreaching.
 In the expanded specifications below, we will mark the functions that we consider particularly important, based on our experience with Scala.js.

-Some of those functions can be *directly* imported, because they do not rely on their `this` value (ex.: `parseFloat`, `sin`, `Object.is`).
-These may already be optimized accurately by JS engines if they are used as is.
-At least, their semantics are such that the engines are allowed to.
-The purpose of including them here is to have some sort of guarantee that they *will* be optimized without a round-trip to JS land.

 * String (extensions to the existing `wasm:js-string`):
     * Conversion from primitive numeric types: `fromI32`, `fromU32`, `fromI64`, `fromU64`, `fromF64`
     * Unicode-aware case conversions: `toLowerCase`, `toUpperCase`